-Sustainability and Efficiency of City Logistics (CITYLOG) (January 2010-December 2012), which is focused on increasing the efficiency of deliveries using adaptive and integrated mission management and innovative vehicle solutions.
-The Communications for eSafety 2 (COMeSafety2) project (January 2011-December 2013) involves coordinating activities related to the deployment of cooperative ITS on European roads.
-The focus of these projects includes standardization issues; best practices from European, Japanese, and US field operational tests (FOTs); a cooperative multimodal ITS architecture concept; and needs analysis among others.
-The Instant Mobility project (April 2011-March 2013) centers around providing Internet access for transport and mobility.
-Support Action for a Transport ICT European large scale action (SATIE) (September 2011-August 2014) is intended to serve a consulting role to the European Commission with regards to planning large-scale actions.
+- Sustainability and Efficiency of City Logistics (CITYLOG) (January 2010-December 2012), which was focused on increasing the efficiency of deliveries using adaptive and integrated mission management and innovative vehicle solutions. - The Communications for eSafety 2 (COMeSafety2) project (January 2011-December 2013) involves coordinating activities related to the deployment of cooperative ITS on European roads.
+The focus of these projects includes standardization issues; best practices from European, Japanese, and US field operational tests (FOTs); a cooperative multimodal ITS architecture concept; and needs analysis among others. - The Instant Mobility project (April 2011-March 2013) centered on providing Internet access for transport and mobility. - Support Action for a Transport ICT European large scale action (SATIE) (September 2011-August 2014) is intended to serve a consulting role to the European Commission with regards to planning large-scale actions. - The Europe-Wide Platform for Connected Mobility Services (MOBiNET) service platform (November 2012-June 2016) is an €11 million project involving 34 partners.
+Its goal is to simplify the Europe-wide deployment of connected transport services and create an "Internet of Mobility" and promote openness, harmonization, interoperability, and quality.